 A Rightful Place: Race, recognition and a more complete Commonwealth by Noel Pearson has been has been hailed as a "pivotal and illuminating contribution to the national debate."

 Quarterly Essay 47 Political Animal: The Making of Tony Abbott by David Marr has been shortlisted for the 2013 John Button Prize.

 David Kilcullen and Robert Manne in coversation about Quarterly Essay 58, Blood Year: Terror and the Islamic State.

 Date: Wednesday 20th May

 Venue: The Wheeler Centre, 176 Little Lonsdale Street, Melbourne, VIC 3000.

 A fascinating evening with David Kilcullen, government strategist and counterinsurgency expert and key architect of the US government’s Iraq troop surge.

 In this powerful and dynamic discussion David will call on his twenty-five years’ experience, as a student, researcher and occasional practitioner of guerrilla warfare and counterterrorism, in an effort to help us understand the horror, threat and chaos caused by ISIS in 2014.

-As one of the key architects of the Iraq troop surge and with years of experience advising the US government and military, Kilcullen’s latest article written for the Quarterly Essay QE58, On the Islamic State is a unique and authoritative perspective on the risk, the region and the way forward.
+As one of the key architects of the Iraq troop surge and with years of experience advising the US government and military, Kilcullen’s latest article written for the Quarterly Essay, Blood Year: Terror and the Islamic State is a unique and authoritative perspective on the risk, the region and the way forward.

 Venue: Powerhouse Theatre, 119 Lamington St, New Farm, QLD 4005.